onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 In the longer term, Q034 is expected to serve as:

 * The central node for all problems that ask when a classical description is legitimate for systems that are fundamentally quantum.
-* A pattern template reused in domains as diverse as cosmology, condensed matter, and information processing, whenever similar crossover issues are present.
+* A pattern template reused in domains as diverse as cosmology, condensed matter and information processing, whenever similar crossover issues are present.
-* A bridge between physics, information theory, and AI interpretability, by providing a common language for tension between fine grained and coarse grained descriptions.
+* A bridge between physics, information theory and AI interpretability, by providing a common language for tension between fine grained and coarse grained descriptions.

 ---